 - Information on services available in Milton Keynes

 - Liaison with other services

-- Follow up telephone support for the family
+- Follow up telephone or face to face support for individuals

 - Signposting to practical support

 - Information on procedures that take place when there is a death by suicide.

 You can make a self-referral via the ‘Access Support’ button at the top right of this page, or your details will be forwarded to Mind BLMK, (if you have given permission for this to happen) by Thames Valley Police, or another person/organisation can refer you.
 We will make contact with you by phone within 2 working days.

 There is no obligation for you to access our support, however, during the initial conversation you do have the opportunity to find out more about our service and the support you could expect to receive.